sei-international/LEAPMacro.jl/docs/src/dynamics.md

 ```
 This matrix captures the direct demand by domestic firms for domestic products.

-The total of direct and induced demand is calculated using the corresponding Leontief inverses,
+The total of direct and indirect demand is calculated using the corresponding Leontief inverses,
 ```math
 \mathbf{L} = \left(\mathbb{I} - \mathbf{A}\right)^{-1},\qquad \mathbf{L}^\text{dom} = \left(\mathbb{I} - \mathbf{A}^\text{dom}\right)^{-1}.
 ```